How to Relieve Finger Joint Pain

 • Reduce Strain: Avoid overuse of affected fingers by limiting repetitive movements.

-• Maintain a Healthy Diet: Foods rich in omega-3 fatty acids and antioxidants reduce inflammation.
+• Maintain a Healthy Diet: Foods rich in omega-3 fatty acids and antioxidants reduce inflammation, foods for joint health

 • Stay Hydrated: Drinking enough water keeps joints lubricated.